StanfordGeospatialCenter/undermapped-spaces-2022/README.md

 - [Public Lectures](public_events.md)

 ## Public Lecture Series
 All events below are free and open to the public.
-See links below for more information on each talk and Zoom registration links
+Follow links for more information on each talk and Zoom registration links

 [Pancakes & Silver: Historic Map Reading, Data Extraction](public_events.md#public-lecture-1)
 Monday, February 28, 2022